 Interest rates for borrowings under the 2017 Credit Agreement are based on either a Eurodollar Rate or a Base Rate plus a margin ranging from 0.875% to 1.875% depending on our Leverage Ratio (as defined in the 2017 Credit Agreement).
 The Eurodollar Rate is defined as LIBOR for a term equivalent to the borrowing term (or other similar interbank rates if LIBOR is unavailable).
-The Base Rate is defined as the highest of the applicable Fed Funds rate plus 0.50%, the Prime rate, or the Eurodollar Rate plus 1.0% at the time of borrowing.
+The Base Rate is defined as the highest of the applicable Fed Funds rate plus 0.50%, the Prime rate, or the

+Eurodollar Rate plus 1.0% at the time of borrowing.
 The 2017 Credit Agreement also carries a Commitment Fee for the unfunded portion ranging from 0.175% to 0.30% per annum, depending on our Leverage Ratio.
-The effective interest rate was 2.75% as of February 28, 2021.
+On July 8, 2021, the 2017 Credit Agreement was replaced with the 2021 Credit Agreement, which is described below.